Skip to main content

 • Anxiety and stress.

-• A beauty routine that's inappropriate for combination or oily skin (we'll be coming back to this later in the article).
+• A beauty routine that's inappropriate for combination or oily skin.

 • People with very dark skin generally have larger pores, which can result in increased sebum production.
 Meanwhile, people of Asian origin, particularly women, tend to have smaller, less tightly dispersed pores.